Farewell (1930 film): Plot

 Peter Winkler and his fiancee Hella live together in Berlin, in a guesthouse called "Splendide", run by Mrs Weber.
 Peter and Hella seem to be the only happy people in the house, all others are misfits of various kinds.
 One day, Peter is offered a well paid position in Dresden.
 He is hoping that with greater professional success he will finally be able to marry Hella.
 In this joyful mood he tells the other guests about the news, but not Hella, who he wants to surprise.
 Unfortunately some of the guests can't keep a secret and so Hella learns of the news.
-She in turn doesn't tell Peter that she already had a dress and a hat reserved in a local store, without owning the required amount of money.
+She in turn doesn't tell Peter that she already had a dress and a hat laid away in a local store, without having the required amount of money.
 In this difficult situation she borrowed the money from another male guest at the guesthouse.
 While Hella is picking up her stuff at the store, Peter learns that Hella borrowed the money and thinks she cheated on him.
 Without waiting for her return, he leaves the guesthouse, never to come back.